pine64/website/content/blog/march-update-tablet-bonanza.md

     - Salvador showcased old-school PC games running on the Pinebook Pro in BOX86; this included UnrealTournament 1999 - one of my favorite games
     - Jedikaal has written up instructions on how to run Klipper - a popular 3D printing firmware - on the og Pine A64
 - PineTab-V
-    - PineTab-V launches at the same time as the PineTab 2 - on April 11th
+    - PineTab-V launches at the same time as the PineTab2 - on April 11th
     - Powered by unicorns and candyfloss
     - Unicorn syncs seamlessly with pen and features intercompatible with both PineTab2 and PineTab-V
     - V…ery good section - must read